-If you have any question, understand this: You should hire a lawyer for your criminal case in Montgomery, and hire a lawyer that you trust and believe in.
+If you have any questions, understand this: You should hire a lawyer for your criminal case in Montgomery County, and hire a lawyer that you trust and believe in.
 There are several reasons to retain an attorney with relevant experience, including:

-- The high stakes of a criminal conviction: A criminal conviction is among the most serious threats that anyone can face.
+- The high stakes of a criminal conviction: A conviction and criminal penalties are among the most serious threats that anyone can face.
 Starting or adding to your criminal record can be a truly life-altering development.
-For serious charges, you may even be facing the loss of your freedom.
+For serious charges, such as violent crimes, you may even be facing the loss of your freedom.
 With such high stakes, you need all the help you can get.